top of page

 The aurora often form arcs from horizon to horizon and sometimes the arcs begin to twist and sway like curtains in the wind, occasionally expanding to fill the whole sky.
 The aurora can also take on a more cloud-like appearance, but if you are lucky, they can be seen moving fast and shining very brightly.
 They are more common around midnight, but can actually appear at any time during the evening and will fade away before sunrise.
 The picture below shows all of our buildings and the aurora, photographed from our lake with an iphone - the cabin lights are obviously not strong enough to obstruct the light from the aurora!

-If you have a car, you can try to find those places yourselves.
 The Finnish Meteorological Institute has an aurora map here.
-There are also many apps with aurora activity forecasts that are free to download, e.g. My Aurora Forecast.
-They all use data from satellites, and since it is a real-time feed, they can give accurate predictions for the next 15-60 minutes.
+There are also many apps with aurora activity forecasts that are free to download, e.g. SpaceWeatherLive and My Aurora Forecast.
+They all use data from satellites, and since it is a real-time feed, they can give accurate predictions for the next 50-60 minutes, depending on the solar wind speed.
 Look further down the page for help in reading app forecasts.
+It's also possible to buy an aurora alert service here and you can watch a 4-minute aurora video from Yle TV here.

 Aurora over Korvala log cabins_edited.jpg